islam-heddi/Reactjs-simple-page-react-router-dom-and-usenavigete-hook-/README.md

 # raact js simple pages

-here we created two simple routes which are about and Home its just a little text i did this only to learn about reactjs
+here we created four simple routes which are about and Home and register and login its just a little text i did this only to learn about reactjs